Saras shares rise after Rosneft takeover bid

-MILAN Shares in Italian refiner Saras (SRS.MI) rose as much as 11 percent on Monday after the announcement of a takeover bid by Russian oil group Rosneft (ROSN.MM).
+MILAN, April 15 Shares in Italian refiner Saras rose as much as 11 percent on Monday after the announcement of a takeover bid by Russian oil group Rosneft .

 Rosneft said on Monday the main Moratti family shareholders of Saras had agreed to sell 13.7 percent of the Italian refiner to the Russian oil group for 178.5 million euros ($233.8 million).